rft0/wwobot/README.md

 * After first time just run `RUN.bat`.

 ## Disclaimer:
 This program is created for educational purposes main goal of this small project is understanding how websockets work and using it in a real world situation, it is not intended to harm any group or company.
 I do not assume any obligation.
-Use it as your own concerns.
+Use it up to your own consent.